-This error message refers to a feature weyou haven’t learned about yet: lifetimes.
-We’ll discuss lifetimes in detail in Chapter 10, but, disregarding the parts about lifetimes, the message does contain the key to why this code is a problem:
+This error message refers to a feature we haven’t covered yet: lifetimes.
+We’ll discuss lifetimes in detail in Chapter 10.
+But, if you disregard the parts about lifetimes, the message does contain the key to why this code is a problem:

-PROD: Check
+PROD: Check xref

 this function's return type contains a borrowed value, but there is no value